 Chef Leah Chase

-Leah Chase has brought New Orleans Creole cooking to international attention.
-She is the chief chef at Dooky Chase’s, a New Orleans landmark.
+Leah Chase (1923-2019) brought New Orleans Creole cooking to international attention.
+She was the chief chef at Dooky Chase’s, a New Orleans landmark.
 Civil rights organizers met at the restaurant in the 1950s to plan their course of action.

 Known as “The Queen of Creole Cuisine,” Leah Chase found her place in the kitchen of Dooky Chase’s, her family’s restaurant during the 1950s.
 The menu shows the restaurant’s recent offerings.
 Instead of white, Chase chose red and pink for her chef’s jacket.